xpdavid/CS2103R-Report/index.md

 // ... test case goes here
 ```

-However, there some valid violations.
+However, there are some valid violations.
 For example, in production code, it is not a good practice to declare something `null` and assign value later (`pointsForEachRecipientString` in this case).

 ![Image](codingStandard/variableDistance/violation.png)

 ##### Comments Indentation

-According to the coding standard, comments should be indented relative to their position in the code.
-There is a rule in checkstyle `CommentsIndentation`, which will control the indentation between comments and surrounding code.
+According to the coding standard, [comments should be indented relative to their position in the code](https://oss-generic.github.io/process/codingStandards/CodingStandard-Java.html#comments).
+There is a rule in `CheckStyle`: `CommentsIndentation`, which controls the indentation between comments and surrounding code.

 The rule is enforced in [#6814](https://github.com/TEAMMATES/teammates/pull/6814).